ankaplan02/BBOptNeuro/README.md

 **Update 4/20/2020**

-We have accelerated computation time by using the package *mvnfast* and also have supplied new simulation functions to run simulations with user specified calibration convergence interval values (namely, $mu$).
+We have accelerated computation time by using the package *mvnfast* and also have supplied new simulation functions to run simulations with user specified calibration convergence interval values.
 The simulation code will be updated to incorporate these changes.